dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 When surveys are done in locations where the device can return to the comforts of WiFi and power points daily, data can be uploaded directly to the clearinghouse.

-* Settings: make sure the correct username and password are given.
-The admin can choose to use their own username / password.
+* Settings: the correct username and password have been configured during device setup.
 * Turn on the WiFi hotspot or move into WiFi range.
 * Turn on the device's WiFi.